concolism/concolic-testing/LOG.md

 unchecked out-of-bounds access to memory.
 The fix was to handle integer overflow as an error.

+We note that the error was only detected in a subsequent memory operation: it was not found when testing a single step.
+One possible though minor improvement may be for Klee to catch this undefined behavior as soon as it happens.
+(Does LLVM, the level at which Klee operates, preserve enough of these (non-)semantics for that to be possible?)

 Coverage stagnates at 56%, which sounds low, though more investigation is necessary to interpret this number accurately.